 What is e-waste?

 E-waste is any item with a plug, battery or power cord that is no longer working or wanted.
-E-waste includes solar photovoltaic (PV) panels, inverters and energy storage equipment at the end of their useful life.
+This includes household appliances like televisions and lighting, and includes solar photovoltaic (PV) panels, inverters and energy storage equipment at the end of their useful life.

 E-waste contains both valuable and hazardous materials that can be safely disposed of or recovered for reuse.